steidani/ConTrack/README.rst

 ============

 | Please cite **ConTrack** in your publication: *Steinfeld, D., 2020: ConTrack - Contour Tracking.
 GitHub, https://github.com/steidani/ConTrack*.
-| In case you are using the blocking index, please also cite: *Schwierz, C., Croci-Maspoli, M., and Davies, H. C., 2004: Perspicacious indicators of atmospheric blocking, Geophys.
+| In case you are using the PV blocking index, please also cite: *Schwierz, C., Croci-Maspoli, M., and Davies, H. C., 2004: Perspicacious indicators of atmospheric blocking, Geophys.
 Res.
 Lett., 31, 0094–8276, https://doi.org/10.1029/2003GL019341*.
 |
 | Be aware that this is a free scientific tool in continous development, then it may not be free of bugs.
 Please report any issue on the GitHub portal.